-Sometimes iPhones run into issues where the update download and installation doesn’t work successfully on the first attempt.
+Sometimes iPhones run into an issue where the update download and installation doesn’t work successfully on the first attempt.
 A soft reset, also known as a ‘force restart,’ can help get things all caught up internally.
-To perform a soft reset, press and hold the Power button down at the same time as the Sleep/Wake button until a ‘Slide to Power Off’ option appears.
-Use the same process to power the phone on again; hold the sleep/wake button and the power button at the same time until you see an Apple logo on the screen.
+To perform a soft reset, simultaneously press and hold down on the ‘power button’ and the ‘volume up’ buttons until a ‘Slide to Power Off’ option appears on the top part of the screen.
+Wait until the phone has been powered off for a few minutes and then use the same process to power the phone on again: hold the power and the volume up buttons at the same time until you see an Apple logo on the screen.
 When that appears, release both buttons.
 Your phone should power on as usual, but now it’s been fully refreshed and ready for another attempt at updating.

 Make sure there’s enough space.

 iOS updates typically need 750 to 800 megabytes of free space available on your device before installation.
-To see how much space is available, go to the “Settings” application on your iPhone, tap “General,” then scroll down to find “iPhone Storage.”
+To see how much free space is available on your device, go to the ‘Settings’ application on your iPhone, tap ‘General’, then scroll down to find ‘iPhone Storage’.
 Hit this button to see how much storage your phone currently has available.
-If you don’t have enough storage open, you’ll need to clear out more in order to update.
+If you don’t have enough storage available, you’ll need to clear out more in order to update.

 Try updating with both iTunes and the Settings application.

-In the last step, we discussed updating using the Settings application.
-But if you’re getting errors when you try to update using the option on your phone’s Settings, try updating through iTunes instead.
-Vice versa, too; if you’re trying iTunes and that’s not working, try using the Settings application to update instead.
+In the previous step, we walked through updating using the Settings application.
+But if you’re getting errors when you try to update that way, try updating through iTunes instead.

 Last resort?
 Restore your iPhone.

-If you can’t seem to fix an iPhone that won’t update, you might need to perform a full restore.
-This will erase everything from your phone, but it usually also allows for a proper update.
+Your last resort to fix an iPhone that won’t update it to perform a full restore.
+This will erase everything from your phone and restore it to a factory update, but it usually also allows for a proper update.
 To restore your iPhone, first open iTunes.
 Plug in your iPhone to your computer using your Lightning cable, and click the iPhone button at the top of the iTunes application window.
 Hit the “Restore” button that’s located on the right hand side of your iTunes window.
 A window will pop up asking you to confirm that you want to restore your device.
 Hit confirm, and iTunes will download the newest iOS available, erase all content from your phone, then install the updated iOS version.